Meeting new requirements for efficient charging

 21 November 2024

 Building a large urban droneport in a subarctic climate is an innovative project with no direct templates or guidelines.
-After extensive planning, the site is now paved, and the buildings are in place, but some work remains before the grand opening.
+After extensive planning, the site is now paved and the buildings are in place, but some work remains before one of Europe’s largest urban drone airports can be inaugurated.

 Skellefteå Droneport Receives Low-Impact Climate Asphalt